Siege of Ostend: New Troy

 On 22 August two days after the surrender of Sluis, a combination of high tide and another storm swept away a significant proportion of the New Troy shrinking the defenders position further; the Northern defences were abandoned leaving only the Helmund and Sandhill lightly guarded.
 Eventually this was abandoned as the position could barely be defended and on 13 September the Spanish took possession that had defied them for nearly three years and began to bombard the walls in front of the Old Haven.
 The position was now untenable, the besieged were now holding out in the rubble strewn old town.
 The bloody war of attrition had at last succeeded and the garrison sent messengers to Maurice to try and assist.

 Surrender

-Maurice's capture of Sluis however had made it less essential for the Republic to hold on to Ostend; he and the States General had assessed the situation with William Lodewijk pointing out that any such relief would be difficult.
-So the decision was made to grant the Ostend garrison the permission to surrender.
+Maurice's capture of Sluis, however, had made it less essential for the Republic to hold on to Ostend; he and the States-General had assessed the situation with William Lodewijk pointing out that any such relief would be difficult.
+A decision thus was made to grant the Ostend garrison permission to surrender.
 Daniel d'Hertaing thus decided to send away all the Spanish deserters, heretical preachers, and other potential troublemakers that might have caused problems during the surrender.
 Fighting, however, continued during the days preceding the capitulation; Charles Fairfax, the commander of the English companies still fighting at Ostend, was killed in battle on 17 September.

-Finally, the accord was signed on 20 September; d'Hertaing surrendered the city to the forces of Ambrosio Spinola.
+Finally, an accord was signed on 20 September; d'Hertaing surrendered the city to the forces of Ambrosio Spinola.
 The articles of capitulation granted the defenders full military honours.

 Aftermath

-The garrison of no more than 3,000 to 3,500 marched out with flags flying and drums beating and were allowed to go to Flushing without harm while Spinola entertained the officers at a banquet.
-At this point the Spaniards and their empire troops had lost between 60,000 and 70,000 men in the fighting.
-The Dutch and their allies had lost in the region of 30,000 to 40,000; records state that nearly 1,000 healthy soldiers were needed every month to replace the injured, dead and sick.
-Between July 1601 and June 1604 a total of 151 Dutch and English companies served in Ostend alongside to the figure of 2,800.